bwarren2/objective_impeachment/PITCHME.md

 ### Claims Required For Proof

-#.
-Trump sought/demanded an exchange of:
+1. Trump sought/demanded an exchange of:
-#. an official act (dispensing Ukraine aid passed by Congress)
+2. an official act (dispensing Ukraine aid passed by Congress)
-#. for a thing of value ("investigations")
+3. for a thing of value ("investigations")
-#. that "investigations" were solely a thing of value personally, and not part of executing his job as President
+4. that "investigations" were ***solely*** a thing of value personally, and **not** part of executing his job as President

 ---